17 ESSENTIAL Florence Duomo Tips to Know Before Visiting

 This is especially important if you are visiting the Brunelleschi Dome and/or the Belltower of Giotto.
 The two sites have well over 400 steps to climb – making it crucial to stay comfy and have closed-toe shoes.

-8. Eat Well and Hydrate Before Your Visit
+9. Eat Well and Hydrate Before Your Visit

 As mentioned above, the Brunelleschi Dome and the Belltower of Giotto involve A LOT of physical work.
-Make sure to stay hydrated and eat well before your visit, this will allow you to enjoy the sites to their fullest.
+Make sure to stay hydrated and eat well before your visit, as this will allow you to enjoy the sites to their fullest.

-If you are visiting the Florence Duomo complex later in the day, here are the must-eats of Florence Food!
 My only tip, if you’re planning to climb the tower or the dome, is to eat something on the lighter side, to avoid feeling sick!
-Some great options for lunch, pre-400+ stairs, are the Lampredotto, Schiacciata, and Pappardelle.
+Some great options for lunch, pre-400+ stairs, are Lampredotto, Schiacciata, and Pappardelle.

 Check out the 10 Best Restaurants in Gluten Free Florence – including GF Schiacciata!😍

-If you are not planning to climb the Brunelleschi Dome or the Giotto’s Belltower, the (lunch) world is your oyster!💃
+If you are not planning to climb the Brunelleschi Dome or the Giotto’s Belltower, the (lunch) world is your oyster! 💃

-9. Learn About the Duomo Before Your Visit
+10. Learn About the Duomo Before Your Visit

-The iconic dome, by Filippo Brunelleschi, is the largest masonry dome in the world – but that’s the least interesting thing about it.
-The Brunelleschi Dome is a wonder for many reasons.
 For starters, Filippo Brunelleschi had no architectural training.
-Second, he won the contest to become the Dome’s architect by impressing the judges with a seemingly simple gesture… making an egg stand upright on a table.😅
+Second, he won the contest to become the Dome’s architect by impressing the judges with a seemingly simple gesture… making an egg stand upright on a table. 😅

 This fact will either blow your mind when you see the Dome or will make you rethink your tickets.
-Let me know in the comments how you feel about it.😂
+Let me know in the comments how you feel about it. 😂

-10. Slow down and take it all in
+11. Slow down and take it all in

-11. Bring Your Documents!
+12. Bring Your Documents!

 Always bring some form of documentation with you.
 For the Florence Duomo Complex, international visitors are required to provide their visa and passport details.

-12. Explore the rest of the city for context
+13. Explore the rest of the city for context

 The Florence Duomo is part of the UNESCO World Heritage Site, the Historic Centre of Florence.
 Walk around the historic center to take in all of Florence’s magic and absurdly beautiful Renaissance architecture.

-13. Guide or No Guide: Can you visit without a guide?
+14. Guide or No Guide: Can you visit without a guide?

-To get a guide, or to not get a guide… That is the question.
+To get a guide, or not to get a guide… That is the question.
 The answer will be based on what you want to get out of the experience.

 When you visit without a guide, you are able to go at your own pace and stop to truly admire what’s in front of you, and you are also free from any group your guide might be leading.
-However, if you are looking to dive deeper into the history and learn more about the Duomo – a guide would be able to give you insights that deepen your understanding and appreciation.

 This is why I mention, in Tip #9, the importance of reading about the Florence Duomo Complex pre-visit for a deeper appreciation – should you choose to not visit with a guide, or audio guide.

-14. Make the Florence Duomo the Event of the Day
+15. Make the Florence Duomo the Event of the Day

 If you are planning to visit all, or most, of the sites of the Cattedrale di Santa Maria del Fiore, make this the day’s main event.

-Why?
-Because it will be a physically draining experience, but a wonderful one nonetheless.
 I recommend spending the morning exploring the Florence Duomo complex and spending the rest of the day simply strolling around the city.
 By doing so, you will be able to take everything in and appreciate all the sites you’ve visited.

 15. Put your Patience Pants on

-With an average of 4.5 million visitors a day, the Florence Duomo complex is always busy and full of admirers.
 From long lines to everyone trying to get their perfect picture, it’s easy for people to quickly lose their patience – especially on warmer days.

 Plus, if you are climbing the Dome or the Bell Tower, you will feel tired and possibly impatient with all the stairs to climb.

-In other words, things may get overwhelming – so make sure to remind yourself to be patient and most importantly, be present!❤️
+In other words, things may get overwhelming – so make sure to remind yourself to be patient and most importantly, be present! ❤️

 Florence Duomo FAQs